kpavery/System-Fo/README.md

 `tests/` is a folder containing a few fairly simple test cases to demonstrate the type checker.
 `tests/affine.fo` demonstrates the use of affine types for function parameters.
+`tests/badargument.fo` demonstates a type checking failure when a lambda function argument has an incorrect type.
 `tests/curry.fo` demonstrates affine function currying.
 `tests/linear-mixed.fo` demonstrates a type checking failure when linear and affine types are mixed in a way which violates the typing rules.
 `tests/linear-simple.fo` demonstrates a linear (consuming) generic identity function.